Anders47/poe-wishlist-bot/README.md

 ## Current goals

-Poll the PoE public stash API every 10 minutes for new stash tabs
+Poll the PoE public stash API every 10 minutes for new uniques in stash tabs

 Match incoming items against a user-defined wish list